Arnold Buchthal

-Life
+Early life and education

 Arnold Buchthal was the son of Rosa and Felix Buchthal.
 His mother was the first woman in the Dortmund city council, while his father ran a coffee import and roasting facility with some branches in the city.
-Arnold grew up in the new building built by the parents at Bornstraße 19.
-He graduated from high school in 1918 at the Municipal Gymnasium.
-As part of his law studies he came in 1923 as a trainee to the Higher Regional Court Hamm and 1924 to Dortmund district court.
-Later he was district and county magistrate with an annual salary of 7800 Reichsmark.
+Arnold grew up in a home built by his parents at Bornstraße 19 which included coffee roasting facilities.
+He graduated from high school in 1918, having attended the Municipal Gymnasium.
+In 1923, as part of his law studies, he became a trainee at the Higher Regional Court in Hamm and in 1924 he moved to Dortmund district court.
 He spoke five languages.

+Career

+He became a district and county magistrate with an annual salary of 7800 Reichsmark.
 With the seizure of power by the National Socialists in January 1933, within a few months all Jewish citizens in civil servant positions were dismissed.
 Arnold Buchthal, son of Jewish parents, "full Jew" in Nazi jargon, was one of them.
 He received his dismissal from the Prussian Ministry of Justice on July 7, 1933.
-He and his wife Grete could barely pay for the medical delivery costs of the second daughter (the businesswoman and philanthropist Steve Shirley) in September 1933.
+He and his wife Grete (Margaret) could barely pay for the medical delivery costs of their second daughter (the businesswoman and philanthropist Vera “Steve” Shirley) in September 1933.

 The family emigrated to Austria at the end of 1933.
-After the annexation of Austria by the German Reich in 1938, the survival of Jews became problematic there.
-To save the lives of their daughters, the parents in 1939 sent them off with a Kindertransport from Vienna to England.
-Renate, born in 1929, emigrated to Australia much later, Vera became one of England's most successful entrepreneurs in the 1970s and was named Dame Stephanie in 2000 and Companion of Honour in 2018.
+After the annexation of Austria by the German Reich in 1938, Jews were no longer safe there.
+To save the lives of their daughters Renate and Vera, the Buchthals sent them on a Kindertransport from Vienna to England in 1939.
+Renate (b.
+1929) emigrated to Australia later in life.
+Vera became one of England's most successful entrepreneurs in the 1970s, having changed her name to Stephanie.
+She was named Dame Stephanie in 2000 and a Companion of Honour in 2018.

+Second World War

-Arnold Buchthal and his wife Grete (née Schick), born in Krems, Austria, separated.
+Arnold Buchthal and his wife Grete (née Schick) who had been born in Krems, Austria, separated.
 The main reason for the discord was Grete's accusation of having to suffer as a non-Jew from his political problems.
 Arnold Buchthal emigrated to Switzerland and little later to England.
 Like all male adults who fled Nazi Germany, he was considered an "enemy alien".
-The British immigration authorities deported him – along with some 2,000 Jewish refugees and 400 German and Italian prisoners of war – to Australia in 1940, where they were sent to the prison camp in Hay, New South Wales.
+The British immigration authorities deported him to Australia in 1940 – along with some 2,000 Jewish refugees and 400 German and Italian prisoners of war.
+He was sent to the prison camp in Hay, New South Wales.
 Only a debate in the British Parliament ensured that the survivors of that incarceration came back to England.

-From 1941 on Arnold Buchthal belonged to an auxiliary team of British troops.
+From 1941, on Arnold Buchthal was part of an auxiliary team of British troops.